Dashlane/dashlane-cli/README.md

 dcli p url,title=mywebsite
 # will return any entry for which either the url or the title matches mywebsite

-dcli p mywebsite -c login
+dcli p mywebsite -f login
 # will copy the login of the selected entry for which either the url or the title matches mywebsite to the clipboard

-dcli p mywebsite -c email -o console
+dcli p mywebsite -f email -o console
 # will print the email of the selected entry for which either the url or the title matches mywebsite to the console

 dcli p mywebsite -o json